PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

 # Differences of Multiprocessing on Windows and Linux

-Multiprocessing is a fundamental library if you ever want to speed up your code without leaving Python.
-When I started working with multiprocessing, I was not aware of the differences between Windows and Linux, which set me back several weeks of development time on a relatively big project.
+Multiprocessing is an excellent package if you ever want to speed up your code without leaving Python.
+When I started working with multiprocessing, I was unaware of the differences between Windows and Linux, which set me back several weeks of development time on a relatively big project.
 Let's quickly see how multiprocessing works and where Windows and Linux diverge.

-The quickest way of showing how multiprocessing can be used is by running a simple function without blocking the main program:
+The quickest way of showing how to use multiprocessing is to run a simple function without blocking the main program:

 ```python
 import multiprocessing as mp